-It's finally a socially acceptable month to decorate for fall, so I'm dishing up a fall leaf wall hanging tutorial thats ridiculously easy and super chic.
+its time for fall decor, so I'm dishing up a fall leaf wall hanging tutorial thats ridiculously easy and super chic.

 Check out the how-to video below to dive in and get making and don't forget to pin this post for later.

-This diy is the perfect way to bring color and some festive feels to an empty wall space.
+This fall wall decor DIY is the perfect way to bring color and some festive feels to an empty wall space.

 The stick I used is actually a dead fiddle leaf fig tree, but you can use any found stick for this project — I chat more about this is in the video tutorial so go check that out below.